flokleiser/nextjs-flo/README.md

 - [ ] Fix video background blurry

-- [ ] Homepage --> background blurry on link hover

 ## Top Priority (important)

 ## TO FIX:

-- [ ] Creative coding pic nr 3 not the same size

 - [ ] CAD picture better resolution

 ## Almost Top Priority (nice to have, when bored)

 - [ ] "progress bar" thingy on the left (on desktop view, shows full page and clickable circles for video, images etc)

 - [ ] Search function --> look into type='search' (in layout.css)
 - [ ] Add 404 page